talubich/hedera-keygen-java/README.md

 ## Recover a key pair

 From the second tab, you are able to recover a key pair from a list of 22 or 24 words.
 The words may be supplied either separated with a space ( ) or comma (,).
-You may specify the index of the key you wish to recover, -1 for default java SDK compatibility, 0 for mobile wallet compatibility.
+You may specify the index of the key you wish to recover, -1 for default java SDK compatibility (v0.2.x), 0 for mobile wallet compatibility (0.3.x).

-## Update a mainnet account key
+## Update a mainnet account key - work in progress

 This capability exists purely for the purpose of enabling mainnet Hedera account holders to re-synchronise their mainnet account public key with the mobile wallet application generated key.
 Indeed, in some instances, mainnet accounts have been created with a self-generated key and this is not compatible with the iOS and Android wallet applications.